Beauty Product Diary

 - Kate

-I have been unable to find a Goodreads for beauty products.
-I would like an app where I can rate products, easily see my own ratings, read other people's reviews, and create lists of beauty products and brands.
+I have been unable to find a good product log for beauty products.
+I would like an app where I can rate products, easily see my own ratings, and create lists of beauty products and brands.
+Like a Goodreads or Letterbox for makeup and skin care.

-I went over to YouTube to see if any beauty gurus had any advice and the two suggestions are to blog about it or use use Excel / Google Sheets.
-My goal is to keep fewer spreadsheets, so I guess I'm going to go the beauty guru route and keep my make-up diary here on my blog.
+I went over to YouTube to see if any beauty gurus had any advice.
+The two common suggestions are (1) blog about it or (2) use Excel / Google Sheets.
+My goal is to keep fewer spreadsheets, so I'm going the beauty guru route and will keep my beauty product diary here on my blog.

-Key: 5 - perfection / 4 stars - I like it / 3 stars - mediocre / 2 stars - acceptable / 1 star - Did not like
+Key: 5 - perfection / 4 stars - I like it / 3 stars - mediocre / 2 stars - acceptable / 1 star - bad

 Ranked by Type

-- Patchology, Serve Chilled Bubbly Brightening Eye Gels; $3 each - nice but pricey
+- Patchology, Serve Chilled Bubbly Brightening Eye Gels; $3 each - nice and cold

 - Lancôme, Bi-Facial Double-Action Gentle Oil-Free Eye Makeup Remover, $42 - Great makeup remover, best used with compostable cotton balls!
-Too bad it's plastic.
+Plastic bottle.

 Moisturizers